allen-liaoo/J-Cord/docs/Event_Hierarchy.md

      - GuildMemberJoinEvent
      - GuildMemberLeaveEvent
      - GuildMemberBanEvent
-     - GuildUnbanEvent (It is not possible to get a member instance of this event)
+     - GuildUnbanEvent - It is not possible to get a member instance of this event
      - GuildMemberNicknameUpdateEvent
      - GuildMemberAddRoleEvent
      - GuildMemberRemoveRoleEvent